SpaceG/spaceg.github.io/_posts/2015-06-27-current-streak-startup.markdown

 <h2 class="section-heading">I'm counting the Days.</h2>
 <h2 class="section-heading">"Countdown and Launch"</h2>

 The current Streak and Only the Remote Work!
 Now I'm studing every Detail last two Days.
+And writing a big Briefing and such as the description of the project (Start Up), its made for my co-founders, Investors, Designer, Developer and for Programmers as well as informations!